eastern cottonwood

 Eastern Cottonwood Trunk

-Eastern Cottonwood’s can grow up to 1.2 m in diameter while the mature bark is dark grey or brown and usually furrowed.
+Eastern cottonwood trunks can grow up to 1.2 m in diameter.
+Their mature bark is dark grey or brown and usually furrowed.
 Photo by Chris Earley.

 Ontario Tree Atlas map of non-planted Eastern Cottonwood.
 1995-1999.